HTTP cookie: Tracking

-By analyzing this log file, it is then possible to find out which pages the user has visited, in what sequence, and for how long.
+By analyzing this log file, it is then possible to discover which pages the user has visited, in what sequence, and for how long.

 Corporations exploit users' web habits by tracking cookies to collect information about buying habits.
 The Wall Street Journal found that America's top fifty websites installed an average of sixty-four pieces of tracking technology onto computers, resulting in a total of 3,180 tracking files.
 The data can then be collected and sold to bidding corporations.